The Aristotelian Corpus

 Physics is Second Philosophy

-First and foremost among these questions is why Aristotle thinks of physics as second philosophy as opposed to first philosophy.
+This interpretation, however, does not show why Aristotle thinks of physics as "second" as opposed to "first philosophy."
 The idea, it seems, is that the objects of the study in physics are somehow secondary.
 Since the objects of the study are the forms of natural bodies, this means that these forms are somehow secondary.
 To get straight on what this means, it is necessary to take a closer look at what these forms are and also at Aristotle's ontology more generally.
 This is a large undertaking, and it will be an ongoing task in subsequent lectures.

 Reason, Knowledge, and the Theory of Induction